J-Moravec/j-moravec.github.io/posts/containers/containers.md

 podman rm "test"
 ```

-We are now inside of the container, a brand new and clean Ubuntu 22.04 install, and we can start installing dependencies and building our app.
-After a few tries trying to find out required libraries and dependencies, I reached to this:
+We are now inside the container, a brand new and clean Ubuntu 22.04 install, and we can start installing dependencies and building our app.
+After a few tries trying to find out the required libraries and dependencies, I reached this:

 ```
 # update apt